-As the first Australian court to join the IFCE, we take our performance seriously.
+As the first Australian court to join the International Framework for Court Excellence (IFCE), we take our performance seriously.

 For information on Court performance, view the current annual report.